logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 :::

 ### Ways to Hide/Terminate Modal ###
 There are two ways to terminate a modal.
 A developer can apply 'data-dismiss="modal"' to a button and by default a click of that button will close the modal and destroy all associated views.
-Programatically, a developer can issue an ADK.UI.Modal.hide() call (for instance, in a 'success' callback) which will also terminate a modal and destroy all views.
+Programmatically, a developer can issue an ADK.UI.Modal.hide() call (for instance, in a 'success' callback) which will also terminate a modal and destroy all views.

 ## Notification  ##